-The Food and Drug Administration (FDA) is announcing a public hearing that will provide an overview of the current status of regulatory science initiatives for generic drugs and an opportunity for public input on research priorities in this area.
+The Food and Drug Administration (FDA or the Agency) is announcing a public hearing that will provide an overview of the current status of regulatory science initiatives for generic drugs and an opportunity for public input on research priorities in this area.
 FDA is seeking this input from a variety of stakeholders—industry, academia, patient advocates, professional societies, and other interested parties—as it fulfills its commitment under the Generic Drug User Fee Amendments of 2012 (GDUFA) to develop an annual list of regulatory science initiatives specific to generic drugs.
-FDA will take the information it obtains from the public hearing into account in developing the fiscal year (FY) 2015 Regulatory Science Plan.
+FDA will take the information it obtains from the public hearing into account in developing the fiscal year (FY) 2017 Regulatory Science Plan.

 Start Further Info

 Thushi Amini, Center for Drug Evaluation and Research, Food and Start Printed Page 12431Drug Administration, 10903 New Hampshire Ave., Bldg.
 75, Rm.
 4728, Silver Spring, MD 20993, 240-402-7958, email: Thushi.Amini@fda.hhs.gov; or Robert Lionberger, Center for Drug Evaluation and Research, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 75, Rm.
 4722, Silver Spring, MD 20993, 240-402-7957, email: Robert.Lionberger@fda.hhs.gov.